 - Baking/baking projects–making pizza dough, grating cheese; rolling out and cutting cookies, putting them on cookie sheets.

 - Pushing, pulling or lifting against joints, ligaments and tendons, leading to sequential components of a task.

 - Use Legos to build towers

-- Create using themes such as animals, outer space, water park, theme parks, construction, sound and movement.
+- Create theme parks using animals, outer space objects, water toys, construction materials, sound and movement.

 Disclosure-This page has affiliate or referral links.
 As an Amazon Associate, I earn from qualifying purchases.
 This means I receive a small commission if you decide to click through and buy anything.
 This is at no extra cost to you but helps me to maintain my website.
 The information in this post is based on research and professional experience.
 I am not paid for my opinions, suggestions or recommendations.
 I take the time to research the resources and make them available to you.
 I never recommend poor-quality products or create false reviews for sales.
 You are free to make your own decisions when purchasing.
 Full Disclosure

 Here are two top recommended resources you can purchase for your child’s sensory play experience.
 As the holidays approach, please made prudent decisions in purchasing gifts for children.
 Invest in their learning and development.
 Here is the prefect holiday toy list to choose from.
 Click on link to Amazon.

 Click on number 1 or 2 title name to purchase recommended sensory bins on Amazon.

 1. KINFAYV Water Beads – 70000 Beads 1 Scoop 2 Tweezers 1 Spoon, Soft Water Jelly Beads Motor Skills Toy Set, Non-Toxic Water Sensory Toy for Tactile Toys, Sensory Toys, Early Skill Development